 Where are Magic Mobility wheelchairs made?

 Our power wheelchairs are designed and made in Melbourne, Australia.
-Over 90% of the parts are manufactured in Australia.
+Over 80% of the chair’s parts are purchased and manufactured in Australia.
 The entire chair is hand built in Australia, a fact that we are very proud of.

 Can an electric wheelchair be driven through water?

 No. An electric wheelchair must never be driven through water.
 The wheelchairs have electric motors and must never be driven through rivers, into lakes or the sea.